-With the guidance of your tax and legal counsel, KCC Foundation can assist you in your philanthropic goals.
+With the guidance of your tax and legal counsel, the KCC Foundation can assist you in your philanthropic goals.
 Following are common types of planned gifts.

 Revocable planned gifts

-If you want to provide a future benefit to the Kankakee Community College Foundation but are not yet comfortable giving away assets you may need in the future, consider these options:
+If you want to provide a future benefit to the KCC Foundation, but are not yet comfortable giving away assets you may need in the future, consider these options:

 While providing a future benefit to KCC, you retain maximum lifetime flexibility to respond to changing family and other circumstances and can adjust your beneficiary designation accordingly.
 The assets you designate for the KCC Foundation will be eliminated from your taxable estate at your death, and you will also eliminate income taxes owed on selected retirement plan assets.
-The defined amount will be applied for the purposes you choose at Kankakee Community College.
+The defined amount will be applied for the purposes you choose at KCC.

 Irrevocable "Life Income" planned gifts

-If you are comfortable making a current donation of assets now, but would like to receive a regular payment stream for the rest of your life, a "life income" gift plan might be perfect for you.
+If you are comfortable making a donation of assets now, but would like to receive a regular payment stream for the rest of your life, a "life income" gift plan might be perfect for you.

-Charitable Lead Trust - payments to the KCC Foundation now; remainder to your family
+Charitable Lead Trust: payments to the KCC Foundation now; remainder to your family

-- you may be eligible for a current income tax deduction
+- You may be eligible for a current income tax deduction.

-- you may transfer assets to your family free of transfer tax
+- You may transfer assets to your family free of transfer tax.

-- contributed assets are removed from your taxable estate
+- Contributed assets are removed from your taxable estate.

-- you will witness the tangible impact of your contribution
+- You will witness the tangible impact of your contribution.